timbru/draft-sidrops-aspa-notation/draft-timbru-sidrops-aspa-notation-00.md

 ## asn

-This field can optionally be prepended with the string "AS".
-It represents the decimal value of a 32 bit Autonomous System Number.
-Values MUST be part of the range 0-4294967295.
+This field can optionally be prepended with the string "AS" followed by a decimal value of a 32 bit Autonomous System Number using the asplain presentation as specified in [@!RFC5396].
+Decimal values MUST be used, and values MUST be part of the range 0-4294967295.

 ## asn-v4